 Of course, you will find all the information you need on our Barcelona Guide:

 Mix and match all you need to make your trip memorable.

 Because Barcelona is unique, and you should enjoy it in your own, unique way!

 Must do in Barcelona

 When you are traveling one week in Barcelona, you have time to do many things.
-Neverthless, there are some things which are a must, even if you are visting Barcelona just for 1, 2 or 3 days.
+Nevertheless, there are some things which are a must, even if you are visiting Barcelona just for 1, 2 or 3 days.

 This dish is just Bread, tomato and garlic.
-But it is so tasty!
+Simple and so tasty!

 - Toast the bread

 - Spread the garlic over the bread toast